 - Caroline McDougall is the 4th-generation of her family to farm on Studio Hill.
 She is a regenerative farmer, photographer, artist, Airbnb wizard, mother—and, when she has time, a wood-whittler.

 - Jesse McDougall is a regenerative farmer at Studio Hill.
-He serves on the advisory board for Soil4Climate and was the author of the first regenerative agriculture legislation.
+He is an Accredited Professional with the Savory Institute, serves on the advisory board for Soil4Climate, and was the author of the first regenerative agriculture legislation.
 He is also a father, dial-twister, public speaker, and author.